impressivestay6355-cmyk/mcpelauncher-r36s/README.md

 # McpeLauncher-Port — RK3326 (R36S)

-Native port of a Minecraft Bedrock Edition (ARM32 / armeabi-v7a) launcher for RK3326-based retro handhelds, built for the EmulationStation Ports menu.
+Unofficial native port of a Minecraft Bedrock Edition (ARM32 / armeabi-v7a) launcher for RK3326-based retro handhelds, built for the EmulationStation Ports menu.

 Built on top of [minecraft-linux/mcpelauncher-manifest](https://github.com/minecraft-linux/mcpelauncher-manifest)